We have two public environments: production (typically shortened to ‘prod’) and UAT (user acceptance testing, i.e. a test environment).

 API key becomes compromised, you must notify us immediately so we can blacklist it.

-After a user has logged in via your client, you will be given the a user ID and authentication token
+After a user has logged in via your client, you will be given a token that uniquely identifies the

 The API may respond with the header